You can end hunger in our community.

 - During a single day, more than 200 grocery bags of food head out the door to food insecure people living on nearby streets in your community.

-- Over 40% of people served at the Food Pantry are children.
+- Nearly half of those served are children.

 - People who use the Food Pantry live in either west Madison, Middleton or Cross Plains..